KDS-LIMITLESS/XIblog/README.md

 #### USAGE
 - **Comments**
-The following url directs you to XIblog's homepage where you can write commemts
+-The following url directs you to XIblog's homepage where you can write commemts

 > (https://xi-blog.herokuapp.com/)